How and when do I pay stamp duty?

 There’s currently no relief for first-time buyers in Wales, but the higher tax free threshold of £180,000 should make most first-time purchases tax-free.(3)

 Buy-to-let stamp duty & stamp duty on a second property

 Calculating stamp duty on second homes is different.
-If you’re buying a second home – meaning that you now have multiple properties – or a buy-to-let property, you’ll be required to pay an additional 3% on the standard stamp duty rates.
+If you’re buying a second home – perhaps as a holiday home – or a buy-to-let property, you’ll have to pay an additional 3% on the standard stamp duty rates.

-If you’re buying a new home but you’re not a first-time buyer, you’ll only be required to pay the standard stamp duty rates.
-But if your main residence hasn’t been sold by the time you complete your new purchase, you’ll have to pay the higher rates given that you technically own two properties.
+If you’re buying a new home and selling your old one, you’ll only need to pay the standard stamp duty rates.
+But if your main residence hasn’t been sold by the time you complete your new purchase, you’ll have to pay the higher rates, because you technically now own two properties.

-Thankfully, you’ll be able to get a refund once you’ve sold your original home – as long as it’s within 36 months of the original purchase.
+Thankfully, you can get a refund once you’ve sold your original home – as long as it’s within 36 months of the original purchase.